aimat-lab/gcnn_keras/README.md

 <a name="requirements"></a>
 # Requirements

-Standard python package requirements are placed in the `setup.py` and are installed automatically.
+Standard python package requirements are installed automatically.
 However, you must make sure to install the GPU/TPU acceleration for the backend of your choice.

 <a name="installation"></a>